-- Work should be marked according to the learning objective and the agreed success criteria where appropriate.
+- \ Work should be marked according to the learning objective and the agreed success criteria where appropriate.
 This should be done using the critical sandwich marking process, one pink, one green, one pink.
 This reflects a positive reference to the success criteria, an action to improve something or challenge to stretch and another reference to the success criteria or learning objective.
 Children should always be given opportunity to respond to the marking and the amount of time will depend on the feedback. - All work should be marked, checked or viewed by the teacher.
 Marking should be kept up to date.
 Work marked by anyone other than the class teacher should be initialled. - It is more positive for a child if a wrong answer is marked with a dot or a "C" for correction, or if the incorrect part of the word or answer is underlined, rather that to put the traditional cross.
-Black pen is to be used for marking as the children write in blue. - Our marking should reflect the high standards that we expect from our children.
+Marking is completed in pink. - \ Our marking should reflect the high standards that we expect from our children.